-You can check your Dependent Care Spending Account balance on the Aetna/Inspira or Cigna websites, which are accessible via My Health.
+You can check your Dependent Care Spending Account balance on My Health.

-Information about your Transportation Spending Accounts is available online at the Health Equity website, which is accessible from the Transportation Spending Accounts Web Center link on My Rewards.
+Information about your Transportation Spending Accounts is available online from the Transportation Spending Accounts Web Center via My Rewards.

 Receiving Health Care Spending Account Reimbursements

 The claim processing method for your Health Care Spending Account differs by the type of expense and your Medical Reimbursement Account payment method under the Medical Plan, as described in the following sections.
 When submitting a claim for eligible expenses for a covered dependent, please include the dependent's name.